RobertDWhite/WhiteMatterTech/content/onion.md

 comments: false
 ---

-This site is also published as a **Tor onion service** — a copy of the site that lives entirely inside the [Tor network](https://www.torproject.org/).
-Reading it over Tor keeps your browsing private: your network, ISP, and the site itself can't see who you are or which pages you read.
+This site is also available as a **Tor onion service**: a version reachable only through the [Tor network](https://www.torproject.org/).
+An onion service conceals the service's network location and IP address, while Tor Browser prevents the site from learning a visitor's public IP address through the connection itself.

+This is a meaningful privacy property, not an absolute guarantee of anonymity.
+Your network provider can ordinarily observe that you are connecting to Tor, although it cannot ordinarily determine the particular onion service you visit.
+Likewise, information you voluntarily disclose through an account, form, or other application interaction remains attributable in the ordinary way.

 ## Onion address